 Did you know that if you do independent contractor work, you should have a business bank account?
-Do you have familiarity with business banking accounts, but your frustrations with business checking options led you to keep using your personal account?
+Are you familiar with business banking, but your frustrations with business checking options led you to keep using your personal account?

-Whether you run a franchise business or you’re a small sole proprietor, you still need a separate business account.
-Federal law gives different protections to personal and business bank accounts, so you need to open the right bank account to protect your rights in the event you have to dispute something on your account.
+If you run a franchise business or are a small sole proprietor, you'll need to open a separate business bank account.
+Federal law gives different protections to personal checking and business bank accounts, so you need to open the right one to protect your rights in case you dispute something on your account.

 Your bank account terms also probably state that you can’t use personal accounts for business reasons.
-Banks do this to make sure they follow federal law and to give you the proper services and pricing.
-If you don’t follow your account terms, your bank may close your account which could disrupt your business if you suddenly can’t receive payments or pay your vendors.
+Banks do this to ensure they follow federal law and give you the proper services and pricing.
+If you don’t follow your account terms, your bank may close your account, disrupting your business if you suddenly can’t receive payments or pay your vendors.
 You may also be at risk of a lawsuit if your personal assets are mixed in with your business assets.

-If you have an LLC or corporation, it must have its own bank account in its own name.
-An LLC or corporation is a separate legal entity from you, so it isn’t proper to put its money into your personal bank accounts even if you’re the sole owner.
+If you have an LLC or corporation, it must have its own business bank account in its name.
+An LLC or corporation is a separate legal entity from you, so it isn’t typically accepted to put its money into your personal bank accounts, even if you’re the sole business owner.

 If you mix your business money with your personal money, a court could decide that you weren’t really operating as an LLC or corporation.
 If that happens, you could lose the legal protections you thought you received by incorporating.

-Having a separate business bank account also makes your accounting easier.
-Whether you automatically import to your bookkeeping software or send everything to your accountant, you won’t have to waste time separating out your personal transactions.
+A separate business bank account also makes your accounting and payment processing easier.
+Whether you automatically import to your bookkeeping software or send everything to your accountant, you won’t have to waste time separating your personal transactions.

 One of the most important features of business bank accounts is controlling the level of access your employees have to your accounts.
-You can decide who has check-signing authority, who can only make deposits and who can use a debit card.
-You can also set limits on debit card use.
+You can decide who has check-signing authority, can only make deposits, and can use a debit card.
+You can also set limits on business debit card use.

 Many business checking accounts don’t charge monthly service fees if you stay within your cash and transaction limits.
 Additionally, some accounts pay interest if your account is in good standing and your fees are low.
-Learning about all the ways in which a business bank account can work for you will help you make the banking decision that is best for your business.
+Learning about how a business bank account can work for you will help you make the best banking decision for your business.